 Eze 17:1-2 And the word of the LORD came unto me, saying, Son of man, put forth a riddle, and speak a parable unto the house of Israel;

-At the time of this ‘riddle’ the house of Israel had long before been taken into captivity into Assyria.
-The house of Judah had recently been taken into captivity in Babylon by Nebuchadnezzar.
+At the time of this ‘riddle’ the house of Israel had long before been taken into captivity into Assyria and the house of Judah (except for a Jerusalem remnant) suffered the same only a few years later.
+This remnant in Jerusalem had recently been taken into captivity in Babylon by Nebuchadnezzar.
 However, members of the royal family made a covenant with Nebuchadnezzar which permitted a residue to remain behind and care for the land under oath that they would cooperate with him.

 Eze 17:3 And say, Thus saith the Lord GOD; A great eagle with great wings, longwinged, full of feathers, which had divers colours, came unto Lebanon, and took the highest branch of the cedar:

-Lebanon is region of Palestine which includes Judah.
+Lebanon was a region of Palestine which included Judah.

 The great eagle in this verse is Nebuchadnezzar, the king of Babylon.
 The cedar is representative of the house of Judah, the highest branches being the royal family.
 Jehoiakim, king of Judah was made servant of the king of Babylon along with Jehoiachin, his son, for rebellion against Babylon.